tnoelcke/OSU_CASS_MVC1_Training/README.md

     If you want to explor the basic project structure Open the MVCTraining.sln file in Visual Studio.

 ### Models
-    Models go in the the model file.
-If you decide to use the entity frame work later this will make life esier.
+    Models go in the the model file as a convention.
+However there are many other ways to organize models.
 ### Views
-    Put view in the view folder in a sub folder with the name of the controller that they will be called from.
+    To take full advantage of the default routing you should name your view the same as the name of the action you plan to use to return that view.
+You should also place that in a subfolder of the views directory that has the same name.
+This becomes really important as it makes routeing really simple.
 ### Controllers
     Controllers go in the controller folder.
 This makes life way easier when it comes time to do routeing do this and you will spend next to no time doing the routeing as every thing is already there waiting for you.
-You may need to make minor ajustments to the default routing but generally you can piggie back of the degault routeing.
+You may need to make minor ajustments to the default routing but generally you can piggie back off the degault routeing.

 ## Routing Conventions
  - Convential Routing
  - Atribute Routing

 ### Routing Table
 Regardless of what type of routeing convention you use you are simply adding entries into a routeing table.
+The application then takes that rounte and tries to match it to one of the entries in the routing table.
+It will then preform the action listed in the first entry it finds in the table that matches.

 ### Conventional Routing
     In convential routing you manually enter routes into the routing table.
     This approches the problem as a generally case first then more specific routes you would like to handle.
-For instance to set up a routing table you might use the code below:
+For instance to set up a routing table you might use the code shown below.
+Generally you won't need to make a ton of edits to the routing table if you stick to convetions.
+Sticking to conventions will allow you to take advantage of the default routing.
+However, There may be special cases you need to deal with so its important to know that you can deal with special cases in the RegisterRoutes function.

 ```C#
     public static void RegisterRoutes(RouteCollection routes){